Adama-S/symfony-7-4-api-test/install.md

 - Docker-Engine: 19.03.0+
 - Docker-Compose: 1.27.0+

-*Ideally*, make sure to have the very latest versions.
+*Ideally*, make sure to have the latest versions.

 ## Instructions